bonitoo-io/influxdb-vector-demo/README.md

 Vector has capabilities to ingesting a lot of types of [sources](https://vector.dev/docs/reference/sources/) into pipeline - [file](https://vector.dev/docs/reference/sources/file/), [journald](https://vector.dev/docs/reference/sources/journald/), [kafka](https://vector.dev/docs/reference/sources/kafka/)...
 The *Sources* can both receive and pull in data.
 We want to use a source that receive data over the network via `syslog`.

-The whole pipeline is defined via `vector.toml` configuration file.
+The whole Vector pipeline is defined via `vector.toml` configuration file.

 ### Syslog Source